AlessioGr/NotQuests-Docs/docs/documentation/api/api-tutorial.md

 Then, you'll need to register and handle your own Bukkit events to add Progress (and eventually complete) your objective.
 For the internal objectives, I'm doing that [here](https://github.com/AlessioGr/NotQuests/blob/main/paper/src/main/java/rocks/gravili/notquests/paper/events/QuestEvents.java).
 Feel free to copy the boilerplate code.

 I'll add a more explanatory tutorial on Objective Creation later, feel free to ask for help on our Discord.
 You can find the API example project [on GitHub](https://github.com/AlessioGr/NotQuestsAPIExample).
+Not that it might not have been updated to the latest NotQuests API yet.